lhack-jpeg/holbertonschool-validation/module3_task0/README.md

 It performs the following actions:

 -   Clones the repo
--   Position yourself in the correct directory and execute the command `make help` to validate that the Makefile is present and implements the help target.
+-   Position yourself in the correct directory and execute the command `make help` to validate that the Makefile is present and implements the help target check.

 It is triggered when: